Select Page

 This setting has a limitation where all products can only be pulled from WooCommerce to inFlow only once per product.

 Note: It’s recommended that your inFlow measurement units match the measurement units of WooCommerce.
-If the two systems have different measurement units, inFlow will convert the
+If the two systems have different measurement units, inFlow will convert the units from what’s in WooCommerce to match the equivalent in inFlow.

 What happens if I click the Pull now button when I already have products?